 Since these grinders deliver a consistent grind every time, they are a superior and more popular variety than their blade counterparts.

 Coffee grinders, too, vary from brand to brand.
 The following are some of their features:

 Most burr coffee grinders have a height ranging from 13 to 16 inches.
-They usually have widths of six to nine inches and weigh about two to three kilograms.
+They usually have six to nine inches widths and weigh about two to three kilograms.

 The blade variety is relatively small and lightweight.
 In general, all burr coffee grinders have a transparent hopper, which sits on top of the machine.

 The machine part usually has a built-in, removable grounds container, which collects the ground coffee.